Aztec Rex: Plot

-Taking place in 1521 on the coast of Mexico, a group of Aztecs worships and makes sacrifices to a pair of living Tyrannosaurus rex.
-A group of conquistadores led by Hernán Cortés later arrive on the location and venture into the forest to make camp.
+Taking place in 1521 on the coast of Mexico, a group of Aztecs worships and makes sacrifices to a pair of living Tyrannosaurus rex. which is often the hearts of young women A group of conquistadores led by Hernán Cortés later arrive on the location and venture into the forest to make camp.
 One of the Tyrannosaurs crosses the path of one of the conquistadores and devours Cortés's horse.
 His fellow conquistadores do not believe his story and continue to venture through the dense forest.
 An Aztec who is not aware of the Tyrannosaur is eaten, while another witnesses the event with an expression of deep horror and surprise.
 Later, the conquistadores try to kill the tribe of Aztecs, but are put to sleep by a hidden Aztec with a tube of tranquilizer darts.
 Hernán Cortés surrenders and demands a truce, but realizes they cannot understand him.
 He murmurs to himself that they are savages, not realizing the chief can understand Spanish, and is knocked out.
 Once he regains consciousness, he meets a Spanish-speaking female Aztec.
 She tells him the Aztecs call the Tyrannosaurs "Thunder Lizards".

 Later, Hernán Cortés is offered up as a sacrifice, but is freed by his new friend, Gria.
 It is revealed that of Hernán's fault, the female, who was the chief's daughter, was consumed by one of the Tyrannosaurs.
 The chief becomes enraged, but he does not know that his daughter Ayacoatl is actually alive and it was her friend who was eaten in her place.
 The chief orders a sacrifice of all the conquistadores, but his mind changes when his daughter returns.
 The daughter's marriage is postponed when a Tyrannosaur kills another Aztec girl.
 The conquistadores set out on a mission to kill the Tyrannosaurs with cannons and muskets.
 They succeed in killing the male at the loss of one of their companions.
 At night Cortez and his soldiers rob the temple of gold and try to escape to the coast.